GWang2022/iGDP/README.md

 * The file `final_genome.fa` is the final genome after contamination removal.

 ## Negative filtering mode
 This mode first selects sequences from all non-Ciliophora contaminants and then keep the rest as the target genome.
-Compared with positive filtering, the obtained genome by this mode usually have higher completeness but lower precision.
+Compared with positive filtering, the obtained genome by this mode usually has higher completeness but lower precision.

 After run `iGDP_homology_search.pl` and `iGDP_telomere_reads.pl` as above, implement the following command line:
 ```